What does it cost?

 • Enroll in the program regardless of your location

-• View live broadcasted classes (e.g., WebEx, Zoom)
+• View live broadcasted classes (e.g., WebEx)

 • Attend same classes as in-person students and graduate in 12 months